Vauxhall Corsa-e hatchback review

 The Corsa-e has the same 50kWh battery pack and potent 134bhp electric motor, giving it a range of just over 200 miles and a 0-62mph-time of 8.1 seconds.
 Like the Peugeot, it can also accept rapid charging of up to 100kW, which will top up the battery pack to 80% in 30 minutes when you need to add range quickly.
 The suspension has been stiffened to compensate for the extra weight of the batteries, and while the ride is slightly choppy as a result, the Corsa-e also feels planted and precise on a twisting road.

-Sit inside, and the Corsa-e is virtually identical to petrol models, even if only SE Nav and Elite Nav trim levels are offered.
-These are well equipped, with LED headlights, climate control and touchscreen infotainment as standard, but quality doesn't quite match up with the electric Corsa's hefty price tag.
-Rivals like the Honda e and MINI Electric feel more special inside.
+Sit inside, and the Corsa-e is virtually identical to the conventional petrol models, even if only the higher-spec SE Nav Premium, SRI Nav Premium and Elite Nav Premium trim levels are offered.
+That means every Corsa-e is well equipped, with alloy wheels, LED headlights, climate control, lane departure warning and a touchscreen infotainment system as standard.
+The quality of the design and materials doesn't quite match up to the electric Corsa's hefty price tag though, with rivals like the Honda e and MINI Electric feeling more special inside.

 A clean-sheet design means interior space is less compromised than early older electric models, which often had batteries crammed under the back seats and boot floor.
 Passenger room is as good as you'd expect for a five-door supermini, and the boot is a decent size too.